Ja4e/tor-server/README.md

 save it as /etc/systemd/system/tor-snowflake.service

-copy paste the tor-snowflake service.conf from this repo
+# copy paste the tor-snowflake service.conf from this repo
+this conf serves snowbridging with tor services only

+# copy paste the tor-snowflake-proxy service.conf from this repo
+this conf serves to load in proxy bridges

 sudo systemctl enable --now tor-snowflake.service/etc/systemd/system/tor-snowflake.service